 How Much Does A 3-Day Trip To Amsterdam Cost?

-You will find an overview of the average 3-day trip to Amsterdam cost per person for budget, average, and high-end travelers.
+You will find an overview of the average 3-day trip to Amsterdam cost per person for budget, intermediate, and high-end travelers.
 The cost of a return ticket to Amsterdam is not included in this table because these costs will vary depending on your location.

 The accommodation costs for a 3-day stay in Amsterdam are based on two nights.
 The accommodation calculation is based on a couple in a shared double bedroom or Airbnb location for average travelers.
-The calculation is based on the cost of hostels for budget travelers, and for high-end travelers, the cost of high-end shared double bedrooms is used.
+The analysis is based on the cost of hostels for budget travelers, and for high-end travelers, the cost of high-end shared double bedrooms is used.

-The cost calculations also assume that you use public transportation in Amsterdam (trams and metro) with an Amsterdam City Card and avoid expensive taxis.
+The cost calculations also assume you use public transportation in Amsterdam (trams and metro) with an Amsterdam City Card and avoid expensive taxis.
 Taxis in Amsterdam are a hassle anyway, and public transport in Amsterdam is excellent.

 |Cost item||budget traveler||average traveler||high-end traveler|